7thChimera/Lotus/README.md

 Built in Tkinter, so it will tax your CPU if you turn a few thousand lines of Matrix rain on all at once by typing 'Matrix density [n]', but this prototype also allows you to run completely graphicless and lightweight with the typing of two simple terminal commands 'lamp off' and 'simple'.
 It is essentially a wrapper for Tcl/Tk, and while it is remarkably robust for standard event-driven GUIs, it hits a wall when you force it into high-frequency, continuous rendering tasks, especially with visualizers.

-For the future and once all features are prototyped and complete in this Python version, we will build into Rust EGUI, which relies on GPU rather than CPU.
+For the future and once all features are prototyped and complete in this Python version, we will be refactoring to a headless Rust core on Tokio with an optional EGUI overlay.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━